kcmerrill/alfred/TFM.md

 [ 0s] (26 Dec 17 19:54 MST) tdd.go started [] Watch .go files and run test.go
 [ 0s] (26 Dec 17 19:54 MST) tdd.go watching ./
 ```

+### Magic tasks

+Sometimes you might need a task to run before any other task runs, regardless of the entrypoint.
+A good use case for this would be registering global variables.
+Sure, you could call in your `setup` taskgroup a `register.vars` task each time, but that can be tedious, and if the use case is rare enough it might add extra processing time.

+To avoid such scenarios, we've introduced `magic` tasks.
+The two current magic tasks are `__init` and `__exit`. `__init` will be run once when alfred loads(if it exists) and `__exit` will be run if a task exits for whatever reason. `__exit` will be run when a task exits.
+Useful for cleanup or shutdown tasks that need to happen regardless of the task.

 ## Arguments